MalikTeng/ModusGraph/README.md

 # Introduction
-This repository includes scripts and tools running code for paper, ModusGraph: Automated 3D and 4D Mesh Model Reconstruction from cine CMR with Improved Accuracy and Efficiency [URL].
-Sole purpose of this repository is to provide a reference for the paper.
-The code is not optimized for efficiency and not guaranteed to be bug-free.
+This repository includes scripts and tools running code for paper, [ModusGraph: Automated 3D and 4D Mesh Model Reconstruction from cine CMR with Improved Accuracy and Efficiency](https://link.springer.com/chapter/10.1007/978-3-031-43990-2_17).
+Sole purpose of this repository is to provide a reference for the paper, and it is not optimized for efficiency and not guaranteed to be bug-free.
 The code is written in Python 3.9.16 and Pytorch 1.12.1.

 ![Alt text](figure/Fig-1.png)

+To better understand the idea behind the network design and parameter settings, please watch the following biref presentation with your MICCAI 23 virtual access.
+[URL]

 # Installation
 The code is tested on Ubuntu 18.04.6 LTS.
 To install the code, first clone the repository: